-DeVeaux highlighted the nature of the lack of access to capital while describing a newly minted Massachusetts cannabis company license holder.
+DeVeaux highlighted the nature of the lack of access to capital.
+He described a newly minted Massachusetts cannabis company license holder.

-“When asked about investment issues, including cost overruns, a natural part of any development project, she said, “I went to the Bank of Dad,” he said.
-“The New Jersey Institute of Social Justice reported the Black median household income is less than a tenth of White households.
+“When asked about investment issues, including cost overruns,… she said, “I went to the Bank of Dad,” he said.
+“The NJ Institute of Social Justice reported the Black median household income is less than a tenth of White households.
 Going to the “Bank of Dad, Mom, Grandmom, Cousin, etc.” is not an option.”

-“We have prevented certain classes of people from legally participating in the 100-yard dash of the cannabis economy, and other economies for that matter, for years.
-When we examine the field, we find that certain participants do not have starting blocks, others do not have running shoes, and oh yes, the rest of the field has a 50-yard head start,” he added.
+“We have prevented certain classes of people from legally participating in the 100-yard dash of the cannabis economy.
+And other economies for that matter, for years.
+Certain participants do not have starting blocks.
+Others do not have running shoes, and oh yes, the rest of the field has a 50-yard head start,” he added.

-DeVeaux explained the NCBA is advocating for “an earned-assistance program where potential recipients of state funds participate in classes to develop or enhance business skills to better protect the state’s investment.
-Plus, it demonstrates a willingness on the part of the applicant or participant to give, not just receive.”
+DeVeaux explained the NCBA is advocating for an earned-assistance program where potential recipients of state funds participate in classes to develop business skills to protect the state’s investment.
+Plus, it demonstrates a willingness on the part of the applicant or participant to give, not just receive.

-NJ Cannabis Regulatory Cannabis Commission Chair Diana Houenou has said they are working with the NJ Economic Development Authority (NJEDA) on the issue of access to capital.
+NJ Cannabis Regulatory Cannabis Commission Chair Diana Houenou said they are working with the NJ Economic Development Authority (NJEDA) on access to capital.
 The fruits of their labor are presumably forthcoming.

 New York and Social Equity

-Under its new Governor Kathy Hochul (D), New York has been one of the few states concerned with Social Equity in the cannabis industry as New Jersey.
-They have sought to provide funding for the cannabis industry in New York by creating a $200 million fund combining government expenditures and private capital to help struggling cannabis entrepreneurs.
+Under Governor Kathy Hochul (D), New York is one of the few states concerned with Social Equity in the cannabis industry as New Jersey.
+They have sought to provide funding for the cannabis industry in New York.
+They created a $200 million fund combining government expenditures and private capital to help struggling cannabis entrepreneurs.

-Her budget plan for the next fiscal year says, “This fund will provide direct capital and start-up financing to social equity applicants as the State takes meaningful steps to ensuring that New York’s cannabis industry is the most diverse and inclusive in the nation.”
+Her budget plan says, “This fund will provide direct capital and start-up financing to social equity applicants as the State takes meaningful steps to ensuring that New York’s cannabis industry is the most diverse and inclusive.”

 Hochul became Governor of New York last year upon the resignation of Andrew Cuomo after his sexual harassment scandal.
 Cuomo was a reluctant cannabis legalization champion at best.
 Hochul is up for election in November, assuming she survives the Democratic primary.
 Thus, it seems Hochul is eager to run on a pro-cannabis platform.

 Governing isn’t easy, though.
-Her initial replacement as Lt.
-Governor Brian Benjamin, who opened the Cannabis World Congress Expo last November at the Javits Center, has already resigned in disgrace after a corruption scandal erupted.
+Her initial replacement Lt.
+Governor Brian Benjamin opened the Cannabis World Congress Expo last November at the Javits Center.
+But he has already resigned in disgrace after a corruption scandal erupted.